Mount Ararat: Political borders

+Mount Ararat forms a near-quadripoint between Turkey, Iran, Armenia, and the Nakhchivan exclave of Azerbaijan.
+The Iran-Turkey boundary skirts east of Lesser Ararat.

 From the 16th century until 1828 the range was part of the Ottoman-Persian border; Great Ararat's summit and the northern slopes, along with the eastern slopes of Little Ararat were controlled by Persia.
 Following the 1826–28 Russo-Persian War and the Treaty of Turkmenchay, the Persian controlled territory was ceded to the Russian Empire.
 Little Ararat became the point where the Turkish, Persian, and Russian imperial frontiers converged.
 The current international boundaries were formed throughout the 20th century.
-The mountain came under Turkish control during the 1920 Turkish–Armenian War.
+The mountain came under Turkish control during the 1920 Turkish invasion of Armenia.
 It formally became part of Turkey according to the 1921 Treaty of Moscow and Treaty of Kars.
 In the late 1920s, Turkey crossed the Iranian border and occupied the eastern flank of Lesser Ararat as part of its effort to quash the Kurdish Ararat rebellion, during which the Kurdish rebels used the area as a safe haven against the Turkish state.
 Iran eventually agreed to cede the area to Turkey in a territorial exchange.
-The Iran-Turkey boundary skirts east of Lesser Ararat, the lower peak of the Ararat massif.